 Back to School Resources for Administrators, Teachers, and Mentors

-PD Quick Activities
+PD Quick Sessions

 Do you need a quick activity to open up a faculty meeting or work day?
-We have several ideas for you in our PD Quick module under the “Educational Leadership” topic.
+We have several ideas for you in our PD Quick module under the Educational Leadership topic.
 A couple of activities are particularly great for the start of the school year:

 - The First Five Days.
 This activity uses education author Alan November’s “The First Five Days” project, which invited educators to share their ideas on how to make the first week the best it can be.
 In this activity, educators review the findings of November’s project, then break into small-group discussions on how they might incorporate some of his ideas.
 Specifically, educators think about how to develop and ask the right questions that allow students to take control of their learning.
 This activity is #7 in the PD Quick module.